GIRLS

 Remi Wolf and Clairo, photographed by Ragan Henderson.

 For some artists, reaching for the past can be counter-productive.
 For others, who forgo fussing over details and let nostalgia lead them somewhere new, it can be their greatest asset.
 Big Ideas, the amorphous, genre-hopping third studio album from Remi Wolf, is an exemplary case study.
-The record is a piñata of 90’s soft-rock references, cut with more vivid and contemporary pop-like hooks that thrash against a reworked flurry of funk and soul drops.
-But while the sound is almost impossible to pin down, the lyrics are unabashedly and unapologetically horny.
+The record is a piñata of 90’s soft-rock references, cut with more contemporary pop-like hooks that thrash against a flurry of funk and soul drops.
+While the sound is almost impossible to pin down, the lyrics are unabashedly and unapologetically horny.
 “I’ve never heard somebody explain a horny one-night stand situation like you did on ‘Toro,’” said longtime friend Clairo when the two met up at Electric Lady Studios last week.
 “That song genuinely gets me off.”
 On the very same day that Wolf released her album, the lo-fi indie darling dropped the critically-acclaimed Charm, in which lust manifests in quieter but equally potent ways.
 “That’s my version of horny,” Clairo said of the album’s standout track, “Sexy to Someone.”
 When the two got together last week, they performed a mutual audit of each other’s albums, delving into everything from their approaches to vocal processing and sensuality to their wide range of influences.
 Of course, there was time at the end for a quick game of fuck, marry, kill—with instruments.–EMILY SANDSTROM

 ———